 A minimum of 50 feet from any slope greater than 15%.
 A variance may be allowed if an impermeable barrier is installed.

-Proposals must analyze, propose, and implement Low Impact Development (LID) Best Management Practices (BMPs), unless PROVEN IN WRITING TO THE SATISFACTION OF THE City Engineer to be infeasible.
+Proposals must analyze, propose, and implement Low Impact Development (LID) Best Management Practices (BMPs), unless proven in writing to the satisfaction of the City Engineer to be infeasible.
 See Appendix B for LID BMPs.
 If infeasible, Applicants shall demonstrate reasons why LID BMPs are infeasible and demonstrate compliance with design standards through generally accepted methods.

 Soils tests must be conducted by a Soil Evaluator licensed in Massachusetts and must be performed within 25 feet of the location of every proposed infiltration BMPs and LID technique, to clearly identify soil descriptions, depth to estimated seasonal high groundwater, depth to bedrock, and soil texture.
-Any soil test conducted between the months of June and February must also be accompanied by a determination of the seasonal high groundwater table using Frimpter Method3.
+Any soil test conducted between the months of June and February must also be accompanied by a determination of the seasonal high groundwater table using Frimpter Method.

 Drainage Design: Drainage calculations shall be performed for existing site conditions (pre- development) and proposed site conditions (post-development) based on proposed site plans.
 Storms of 2, 10, 25, and 100-year frequency events shall be analyzed to demonstrate no net increase in stormwater runoff volume or peak flow for any storm event.
 The rainfall amounts used shall be based on the 1998 Cornell University Study, NOAA Atlas 14 Volume 10 Point Precipitation Frequency Estimates for Newton.